KarimChukfeh/Autohide-Bookmarks/README.md

 Hides/shows the bookmarks bar for Google Chrome on Windows.

-- Use the C++ implementation. (version experimental_7 is the most stable)
+- Use the C++ implementation in the CPP directory

 - Beware: the Java implementation is unstable and leaks memory.